simvyc/django-erp-pandi-health/README.md

 **User Roles:**

-* :health_worker: Doctors are added by the superuser through the admin panel.
+- :health_worker: Doctors are added by the superuser through the admin panel.

-* :raising_hand: Patients can register themselves using the registration form.
+- :raising_hand: Patients can register themselves using the registration form.

-Once users are created, you can log in as either a doctor or a patient depending on your role.
+Once users are created, users can login through the login form.